-There are many ways to design a workspace with sustainability in mind.
-Using energy efficient lighting, low-emission materials, and office furniture made from recycled materials can help companies to reduce their carbon footprint.
+There are many ways to design a sustainable workplace.
+Using energy-efficient lighting, low-emission materials, and office furniture made from recycled materials can help companies to reduce their carbon footprint.

 A number of green building standards, certifications and rating systems have been created to help guide these efforts.
 One example is the SKA rating.
 But what is it?And how can it help you make your workplace refurbishment project more sustainable?